ncd2dq/snake_js/README.md

 # snake_js

-simple snake game in javascript
+Simple snake game written in Javascript using the p5.Js environment